 In the German Government and Federal States Programme (Bund-Länder-Programm, BLP) the German government and the German federal states cooperate in international development cooperation (DC).
-Since 2015, the programme has successfully implemented more than 70 projects worldwide in the following priority areas and cross-cutting topics.
+Between 2015 and 2023, the programme has successfully implemented 72 projects in 29 partner countries.
+From 2023 to 2026 it runs in its third programme phase.

 The German Government and Federal States Programme implements projects in a variety of topical areas and sectors.
 It is oriented around current strategies of the German Federal Ministry of Economic Cooperation and Development (BMZ) and around the priorities of the German federal states.
 Hence, different projects are implemented for example in the areas of sustainable economic development, especially through vocational training, environment, climate and energy as well as in the governance sector.
 Feminist development cooperation is a key aspect of the individual projects.
 In its third phase, 75% of all projects in the BLP are gender-sensitive or gender-responsive.
 Additionally, digitalisation is considered a cross cutting issue, for example by using this project owned platform for the implementation of virtual project components.